-Breakfast Risotto With Bacon And Thyme is a hearty dish perfect for slow Sunday mornings and brunch gatherings.
-You can make the risotto the day before if you want.
-Just reheat it in the oven, then crack the eggs on top, and cook to your preferred yolk-doneness.
+Breakfast risotto with bacon and thyme is a hearty dish, perfect for slow Sunday mornings and brunch gatherings.
+You can even make the risotto the day before to make your life easier!
+Just reheat the rice on the stovetop the next day, crack the eggs on top, then bake in the oven until the eggs are set.

 Is Risotto Hard To Make?

 I think there’s a misconception that risotto is hard to make and if you do make it, you’re bound to the stove stirring it constantly.
 This couldn’t be further from the truth!

 It definitely takes some time, but no more than chopping up vegetables and roasting them in the oven for 45 minutes.
 You do have to stir your rice occasionally to prevent it from sticking to the pan.

 Did you make this breakfast risotto, or any other recipe on my site?
 Don’t forget to rate the recipe and let me know how you made out in the comments below.
 You can also stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!

 - 1 12 to 14-inch (30 to 36-cm) skillet cast iron, metal, or anything else oven safe

 - measuring cups and spoons or digital kitchen scale

 - liquid measuring cup